e1quem/VolatilityAnalysis/README.md

 With $O_i$ as opening price, $C_i$ as closing price, $H_i$ as highest price and $L_i$ as lowest price.

-After running the RS version of our models, we observe that this new factor purely adds complexity and does not improve our models on these prediction markets.
-RS variations of basic models never obtain the lowest BIC compared to their simpler counterparts.
+After running the RS version of our models, we observe that this new factor purely adds complexity and does not improve our models on these markets.
+RS variants never obtain the lowest BIC compared to their simpler counterparts.

 ```
         4H forecast